aws-samples/aws-get-started-workshop/content/05-extend/01-hybrid-networking/05-plan-for-directconnect.md

 ---
 title: 'Plan for Use of AWS Direct Connect'
-menuTitle: 'Plan for Direct Connect'
+menuTitle: '5.
+Plan for Direct Connect'
 disableToc: true
-weight: 30
+weight: 50
 ---

 {{% comment %}}